-What is consolidation?
 What do I do if my painting is flaking?

 If you notice flaking and losses for the surface of your paint layer, avoid the application of pressure or touching the surface and consult a conservator.
 With regards to treatment, Consolidation of the paint layer will be carried out.
 Consolidation describes the localised application of adhesive to secure the flaking paint layers to the painting.
 The application of adhesive may be in combination with heat and pressure by means of a heated spatula or hot air pen which also serves to re-plasticise and lower any raised paint associated with losses and areas of craquelure.

 For areas of extremely friable paint, or in cases where the paint layer requires stabilising prior to treatment, facing treatment can be carried out.
 Facing describes treatment where adhesive is applied through Japanese tissue to temporarily secure the paint layer.
 Crucially, treatment should be fully reversible and leave no residue on the paint surface.